Welcome to Year 4

 Across our curriculum we take part in a variety of active and fun activities to support our learning including discussion, drama, singing and hands on lessons.
 Our learning is also then enhanced with educational visits both in and out of school.

 What are we learning?

 In the Autumn Term we will have a Geography focus in our Topic lessons.
-We will be learning all about rivers, mountains and cities as well as physical and human features of our world with a focus on India.
-We will be thinking about questions such as: How do rivers form?
+We will be learning all about rivers, mountains and cities as well as physical and human features of our world.
+We will be thinking about questions such as: How do rivers and mountains form?
 Why were cities built along the banks of a river?

 Across our Literacy lessons, the children will be introduced to the Wind in the Willows.
 We will be exploring the vocabulary, using dictionaries and thesauruses to extend and understand new words, writing setting descriptions about Mole's journey through the meadow and to the river.
 We will also then be linking our learning to our Topic lesson to write an explanation text all about Rivers.
 Finally, children will finish their English units for the term by writing a recipe for the Pakora they make in DT.